Relief Support for Syrian and Palestinian Syrian Refugee Families in Lebanon

 Agency: Popular Aid for Relief and Development (PARD)

-This project will enhance the living conditions of 400 refugee families from Syria by providing them with hygiene kits and health education, each of which are essential resources for adapting to their new conditions after having fled to Lebanon.
-The hygiene kits, which contain essential sanitation and health items, serve as the primary health care for these families.
-As the crisis in Syria is severe and ongoing, the kits will be purchased and distributed as quickly as possible.
-The benefits will be both immediate, allowing the families to handle immediate health problems and easing pressure on their hosts, as well as long-term, ensuring disease preventions and proper child development.
+This project enhanced the living conditions of 400 refugee families from Syria by providing them with hygiene kits and health education, each of which are essential resources for adapting to their new conditions after having fled to Lebanon.
+The hygiene kits, which contain essential sanitation and health items, served as the primary health care for these families.
+The benefits were both immediate, allowing the families to handle immediate health problems and easing pressure on their hosts, as well as long-term, ensuring disease preventions and proper child development.

-Since the start of the Syrian Civil War in March 2011, upwards of 2.5 million people have fled Syria in search of safety.
-These particular families, have “settled” in the informal “gatherings” in Lebanon, living with families who may already be refugees themselves.
+Since the start of the Syrian Civil War in March 2011, upwards of 2.5 million people had fled Syria by the time of this project, in search of safety.
+These particular families, had “settled” in the informal “gatherings” in Lebanon, living with families, most of whom, were already be refugees themselves.
 The “gatherings” have been home to Palestinian families for decades.
-Many of these communities are among the most depressed in all of Lebanon, and the situation is becoming more acute as the crisis continues and produces ripple effects throughout the region.
+Many of these communities are among the most depressed in all of Lebanon, and the situation became more acute as the Syrian crisis built and continues to produce ripple effects throughout the region.
 Over 75% of those receiving assistance are women and children, a common occurrence in refugee crises, as the men often stay behind to fight or flee in shame of the perceived failure to protect their families.